theodorosploumis/notes/drupal/testing/README.md

 ## Examples

-What to test with a Drupal project:
+What to test for a Drupal project:

 - dev\* and \*\_ui modules are disabled on Production
-- A user for Role X can submit a node form
+- A user of Role X can submit a node form of a bundle
+- A user of Role X can view a node of a bundle
 - New site can be installed from configuration and/or demo content
 - REST API (CRUD operations)
 - REST API (get Nodes single, list, filtering, pager)